anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Wisdom begins at the end.
+Quote: You do not become good by trying to be good, but by finding the goodness that is already within you.

-By: Daniel Webster
+By: Eckhart Tolle